frkatona/teensy-ekit-module/README.md

 3. Open the serial monitor to view the output.
 4. The system will read the sensor values and send MIDI notes based on the detected peaks.

+## To-do

+- [ ] implement a more robust peak detection algorithm that monitors the trend in the signal rise and decay
+- [ ] scale up sensors to match the piezos on my custom ekit, eventually scaling to the number of analog pins
+- [ ] measure latency (currently manageable, but noticeable) and optimize ADC logic
+- [ ] add digital QoL like MIDI channel selector to the struct
+- [ ] extend to triggering local samples on an SD card and pair with i2s audio output

 ## License

 This project is licensed under the MIT License.